CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/quick-start.md

 Here we will use an Amazon Elastic Compute Cloud (EC2) C6a instance to run a small CMAQ benchmark case.
 The software needed to run the benchmark is pre-installed on a public Amazon Machine Image (AMI).
 The input data is also publicly available through the AWS Open Data Program.

+The first step is creating an Virtual Machine (VM) from the AWS Web Console.
 If you are not able to access the AWS Web Console, skip to section 1.2 to learn how to use the AWS Command Line Interface (CLI).

 ```{note}
 When working on the AWS Cloud you will need to select a Region for your workloads.
 (See AWS blog on <a href="https://aws.amazon.com/blogs/architecture/what-to-consider-when-selecting-a-region-for-your-workloads/">What to consider when selecting a region</a>).
 The scripts used in this tutorial use the us-east-1 region, but they can be modified to use any of the supported regions listed here: